Just Say No to Zoom Binoculars

 There’s a reason a binocular capable of 75x magnification weighs 28 pounds.
 The picture (at right) of a disassembled Oberwerk BT-100-45 shows what it takes to build a binocular that is truly capable of extreme magnification, with the combination of image clarity and precise alignment required to provide high-quality viewing.
 The BT-100-45 contains 7 lbs. of optical glass, and for good reason.
 Good image quality at extreme magnification is simply not possible with an inexpensive light-weight zoom binocular.

 In general, zoom binoculars have a host of problems that can’t easily be overcome, and will always be out-performed by fixed-power binoculars (of similar size and price).
 At low power, the field of view is roughly half the size of a comparable fixed-power binocular.
 At high power, image quality is highly-degraded and most likely poorly-merged.
 Consider also that as magnification increases, hand-holdability decreases.
 The highest magnification that can be used without a mount is perhaps 15x, possibly as high as 20x for some.
 Beyond that, a mount of some kind will be required to obtain a usable view.
 So if hand-holdability AND high-magnification is desired, choose a good fixed-power binocular, such as a 15×70, or 20x80LW.
 Fixed-power binoculars such as these will offer as much magnification as can be held, and will have better image quality, and with none of the problems unique to zoom binoculars.
-If variable magnification is required, choose a binocular that has the ability to use different eyepieces to obtain different levels of magnification, such as the 25/40×100 or BT-100-45.
+If variable magnification is required, choose a binocular that has the ability to use different eyepieces to obtain different levels of magnification, such as the 25/40×100 or one of our Binocular Telescopes.
 These offer the best of both worlds- the versatility of multiple magnifications, but with none of the performance limitations of zoom binoculars.